Professor’s Ocean 101 Welcome Message

 Here’s how this fully asynchronous online course works:

-3) Course Learning Assessments: The student (that is you!) uses this online classroom platform (Canvas) to learn introductory oceanography and successfully (hopefully) get college credit for doing it.
+3) The student (that is you!) uses this online classroom platform (Canvas) to learn introductory oceanography and successfully (hopefully) get college credit for doing it.
 To successfully complete this course, you must successfully complete a couple of writing assignments, post on discussion board forums, take several quizzes and exams, and go on a virtual fieldtrip.

 a) The “Home” link is where you will find all the various course components listed/expanded to view.
 The “Home” page also has important logistical documents and information, such as my instructor welcome message and video links, and the course syllabus and schedule.
 Other useful items are also there and include assignment and test-taking tips, plagiarism info, a link to my personal educational website, and Canvas help links.